syncfusion-content/javascript-docs/js/Grid/Columns.md

 ![](columns_images/columns_img11.png)

-# columnVisibility customization by external action
+# Columnvisibility customization by external action

 We can show or hide the grid columns externally by using the following methods,